General Regulations for First Degrees

 12. In respect of General Regulation 22.2, any candidate who, while registered at the Aberdeen Institute at SCNU, has obtained not less than 120 credit points from courses which can be counted towards graduation with a first degree (excluding courses in English Language), and who is not qualified for the award of any other degree, diploma or certificate of the University, shall be awarded an Undergraduate Certificate in Higher Education (UgCertHE).

-13. In respect of General Regulation 22.3, any candidate who, while registered at the Aberdeen Institute at SCNU, has obtained not less than 240 credit points, including not less than 90 credit points at Level 2, from courses which can be counted towards graduation with a first degree (excluding courses in English Language), and who is not qualified for the award of any other degree, diploma or certificate of the University, other than the Undergraduate Certificate in Higher Education, shall be awarded an Undergraduate Diploma in Higher Education(UgDipHE).
+13. In respect of General Regulation 22.3, any candidate who, while registered at the Aberdeen Institute at SCNU, has obtained not less than 240 credit points, including not less than 90 credit points at Level 2 or above, from courses which can be counted towards graduation with a first degree (excluding courses in English Language), and who is not qualified for the award of any other degree, diploma or certificate of the University, other than the Undergraduate Certificate in Higher Education, shall be awarded an Undergraduate Diploma in Higher Education(UgDipHE).

 Return to top of page